microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/suppressImplicitAnyIndexErrors.md

 display: "Suppress Implicit Any Index Errors"
 ---

-This disables the reporting of implicit `any` warnings when indexing into objects, when `noImplicitAny` is enabled as shown in the following example:
+Turning `noImplicitAny` on suppresses implicit any warning reports when indexing into objects, as shown in the following example:

 ```ts twoslash
 // @noImplicitAny: true